Grid Movies: Surfaces with boundary

-To get a movie of a knotted surface diagram with boundary, we simply need to check if the function of projecting onto the vector $v_1$, $p_1\colon \R^3\to \R$, is a Morse function with the desired properties.
+To get a knotted surface diagram of an embedded surface with boundary $(K,\partial K, v_1,a,b)$, choose a vector $v \in v_1^\perp$ and project to some hyperplane $\R^3$ of $\R^4$.
+Next, in order to get a movie of a knotted surface diagram with boundary we simply need to check that $p_1\colon p(K)\to \R$, defined by projection onto $v_1$, gives a generic Morse function for the knotting.
 If it is then we are done.
 However, since we chose $v_1$ before we chose $v$ we may need to perturb $v_1$ to get the required Morse function $p_1$.
 To ensure that we are still working with an embedded surface with boundary we need to perturb the boundary components of $K$ to lie in $\R^3_a$ with respect to $v_1'$ instead $v_1$.
 Furthermore, to get a complementary coordinate system, we must perturb $v_1$ so that $v_1'$ remains in $ v^\perp$.
 Since Morse functions are generic there are no obstructions to perturbing $v_1$ to $v_1'\in v^\perp$ and since both $v_1$ and $v_1'$ are in $v^\perp$ perturbing the boundary components does not effect the boundary knotted surface diagram.
 Finally, if a movie with a fixed height function in each still is desired, choose a generic vector $v_2\in span(v,v_1)^\perp$ that will be used to define the Morse height function in each still.

 \begin{defn} An exceptional type II critical point is a boundary point of the double point set that is not a branch point. \end{defn} From the definition of a knotted surface with boundary, exceptional type II critical points can only occur in the projection of the boundary (of the knotted surface with boundary).